 It is important to eat a well-balanced healthy diet and focus on getting enough calories, protein, and essential nutrients from a variety of food groups.
 These include:

 In cases of severe malnutrition, particularly for children, enteral nutrition may be required.
-Enteral nutrition uses a feeding tube that is inserted both through the nose and down through the throat or directly through the abdominal wall into the gastrointestinal tract.
+Enteral nutrition uses a feeding tube that is inserted either through the nose and down the throat or directly through the abdominal wall into the gastrointestinal tract.
 It is the preferred method for feeding people with malnutrition who cannot tolerate eating by mouth.
-Unfortunately, it is not likely to help people with malabsorption caused by extensive intestinal disease.
-Enteral nutrition can be effective for helping maintain remission.
+However, enteral nutrition is not likely to help people with malabsorption caused by extensive intestinal disease though it can be effective for helping maintain remission.

 The goals of drug therapy for Crohn disease are to: